 As the Housemaster of St Vincent House, it is my aim is to provide encouragement in individual enterprise; participation in all events; and to develop each boys’ sense of responsibility.
 In other words to foster a sense of independence, mutual trust, responsibility, leadership and pride, together with consideration and compassion, that will stand the boys in good stead for the rest of their lives.

 The core values of our family are based upon three achievable expectations: commitment; consideration and contribution.
-The boys are expected to behave in such a way as to gain maximum benefit from their time at boarding school, whilst ensuring they contribute to the general welfare of the community.
+The boys are expected to behave in such a way as to gain maximum benefit from their time at boarding school, whilst ensuring they contribute to the general welfare of everyone in our community.
 Boys are encouraged to be ambitious on their own account, but also be considerate and compassionate through respect for, and tolerance of others.
 The boys of the house are fiercely loyal and committed to the House.
 This loyalty and commitment to all House activities is central to our success as a community.

 It is our intention that these years are the best years of your son’s life.
 We strives to preserve the innocence of school days, but also to nurture its pupils to be ambitious in their formative years, so that they can take the next stage of their development and education with confidence and good judgement.